 AKZIOM - 2015

 A new design for Tim Brown for production in Australia.
 This is a much revised and developed version of PIKANTO incorporating feedback from Ante Kovacevic in light of his continued experiments with that design which have changed the hull overall beam considerably.
 Ante firmly believes the narrower hull forms are not capable of surfing downwind in heavy conditions as well as the earlier more moderate beamed boats are.
 And Tim has found a strong preference for the PIKANTO design amongst sailors local to him who are used to sailing in stronger winds.

+SAILSetc

+17

-The pug has been CNC cut and production will start some time in 2016.
-The designer's first use of this design was at the 2016 European championship - after some teething problems at the beginning of the event, including losing the ballast in one race, the boat stayed in A heat for the $2^{\rm nd}$ half of the event.
+The plug has been CNC cut and production will start some time in 2016.
+The designer's first use of this design was at the 2016 European championship - after some teething problems at the beginning of the event, including losing the ballast in one race, the boat stayed in A heat for the 2^{nd} half of the event.

+AKA - 2016

+After Tim had a problem with the master of AKZIOM from which he was moulding male hull mouldings he re-faired it a little and re-named the design taken from the same master AKA in order to differentiate them from the original AKZIOM.

+UN-NAMED-2018

+Designed for production in USA using pre-preg glass.